 As the operation of DF proceeded, several issues arose on matters related to obligations of both parties as well as on financial aspects of the DFA.
 Disputes also arose on certain Commercial and Technical issues.
 The disputes could not be resolved in spite of several efforts, and consequently, the matter was submitted for resolution through arbitration proceedings.

-Under the EPC Contracts, the projects included supply, transport, construction, erection, testing and commissioning of distribution lines, distribution transformers of various capacities, substations and other allied works including two years of defect liability period for projects and five years guarantee period for power transformers, distribution transformers and other major equipments.
+Under the EPC Contracts, the projects included supply, transport, construction, erection, testing and commissioning of distribution lines, distribution transformers of various capacities, substations and other allied works.

-The Company is now awaiting the outcome of the Arbitration Proceedings.
+The Company is now awaiting the outcome of the Arbitration Proceedings in respect of DF and EPC Contract.

 The Company has a claim against GIL in respect of operational services rendered by it.
-As reported in MDAR of Annual Report of FY 2019-20, on account of non-resolution of Companys claim by GIL, parties invoked arbitration, thereby claiming an amount aggregating to
+On account of nonresolution of Companys claim by GIL, the Company invoked arbitration in respect of disputed amount aggregating 890 Crores.

-The Company had also filed an application under Section 17 of the Arbitration and Conciliation Act, 1996 seeking deposits of the amount, pending the final award in the Arbitration Proceedings and to enable GTL to keep the network ongoing.
-The Tribunal passed interim order dated December 17, 2019 thereby directing the Company to deposit Rs 440 Crores in the manner provided in the order.
+The Company had also filed an application under Section 17 of the Arbitration and Conciliation Act, 1996 seeking deposit of the amount, pending the final award in the Arbitration Proceedings and to enable GTL to keep the network ongoing.
+The Tribunal passed interim order dated December 17, 2019 thereby directing GIL to deposit 440 Crores in the manner provided in the order.

 The interim order was challenged by GIL before Delhi High Court, which failed.
 Then one of the lenders of GIL also challenged the interim order before Delhi High Court, then before Honble Supreme Court.
-The Honble Supreme Court after hearing both the parties and lenders of the Company, disposed of the said SLP filed by GILs lender and directed that "the amount shall be subject to the orders in Commercial Suit No. 87 of 2022 pending before Bombay High Court.".
+The Honble Supreme Court after hearing both the parties and lenders of the Company, disposed of the said SLP filed by GILs lender and directed that "the amount shall be subject to the order pending before Bombay High Court."

 INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY